scientific-python/blog.scientific-python.org/content/posts/numpy/numpy2/index.md

 NumPy has improved and evolved over the past 18 years and many old releases had significant performance, usability, and consistency improvements.
+Our approach for a long time has been to make incremental changes while carefully managing backward compatibility.
+This approach finally had to come to an end (for this one major release) with the significant improvements to NumPy's type system.
+The type system is fundamental to NumPy, and major behavioral changes could not be made incrementally, since mixing two different type systems would be a recipe for disaster.

 The journey to an actual 2.0 release has been long, and it was difficult to build the necessary momentum.
 In part this may be because for a time the idea of doing a NumPy 2.0 release among the NumPy developers required a revolutionary change with